kubecost/docs/custom-prom.md

 <a name="recording-rules"></a>
 Add the recording rules to reduce query load: <https://github.com/kubecost/cost-analyzer-helm-chart/blob/v1.102/kubecost.yaml#L399>

-Alternatively, if your environment supports serviceMonitors and prometheusRules, pass these values to your helm install:
+Alternatively, if your environment supports serviceMonitors and prometheusRules, pass these values to your Helm install:

 ```yaml
 global: